-Watching in shock as the reigning world champions Spain got thrashed by Holland I pondered on how quickly the almighty bedrock of the status quo gets pushed around so easily and so unexpectedly sometimes.
+Watching in shock as the reigning Premier league champions Man City got thrashed by Leicester, I pondered on how quickly the almighty bedrock of the status quo gets pushed around so easily and so unexpectedly sometimes.
 It is like a little success and stability precludes us from believing in anything changing ever again.
 Our brains yearn for a stable knowable world that is unchanging – even in such a changeable thing as football.

 It is very similar in business.
 Market leaders sit back and fall into a lazy belief that current success and profit equals future success and profit.
 They forget to listen to the market and their customers.
 Then their customers’ buying behaviour changes in reaction to new technologies and boom! suddenly there is a new incumbent and they are playing catch up.